Published: June 15, 2023 Author: Anna Kondaurova

 Special features:

-FastStone — with one of the friendliest, classic interfaces coming out of the 1990s.
+FastStone — this program has one of the friendliest, classic interfaces coming out of the 1990s.
 You can use it not only to remove the red-eye effect, but also to sort files into folders, create a business card or a photo slideshow, process a lot of photos at once (batch processing).

-Among the alternatives to ADCSee, this software stands out because it allows you not only to edit a file, but also to convert it.
+This software stands out among the alternatives to ACDSee because it allows you not only to edit a file, but also to convert it.

 Special features:

-XnView, like a number of other ACDsee analogs mentioned above, is presented in a classic interface.
-But at the same time, it has a convenient, albeit slightly overloaded, interface and a wide range of functions.
+XnView, like a number of other ACDsee analogues mentioned above, is presented in a classic interface.
+But at the same time, it has a convenient, but slightly overloaded interface and a wide range of functions.

-Here you can create albums, and sort photos by category by preassigning them, send the photo to print or watch the resulting image from the scanner.
+Here you can create albums, and sort photos by categories, send the photo to print or watch the image from the scanner.
 Also here you can slightly edit the photo and convert it to another format.

 Special features